SAUDI ARABIA BIRDING TOUR: DETAILED ITINERARY

 Migratory birds following the African-Eurasian migration route can turn up anywhere along our route and may well include Eurasian Hoopoe, European and Blue-cheeked Bee-eaters, European Roller, Sand Martin, Barn Swallow, Red-throated Pipit, Western Yellow Wagtail, Common Nightingale, Rufous-tailed Scrub Robin, Common Redstart, Northern Wheatear, Whinchat, Blackcap, Eastern Orphean, Barred, Marsh and Willow Warblers, Chiffchaff, Eastern Olivaceous and Upcher’s Warblers, Red-backed, Red-tailed, Masked and Woodchat Shrikes and Eurasian Golden Oriole.

-Saudi Arabia: Day 9 After some final birding on the Red Sea coast we will take a flight to Riyadh where our tour ends this evening.
+Saudi Arabia: Day 9 After some final birding on the Red Sea coast we will return to Abha airport and take a flight to Riyadh, where our tour ends this evening.